How do I finalize my will after using Qwill?

 **Louisiana residents only: your will must be notarized, and you and your witnesses must sign the will in the presence of the notary.

 Store in a safe place

 Your will is now legally executed!
 Keep it somewhere safe and let your loved ones (including your executor or personal representative) know where to find it.
 You can update the location of your documents from your Estate Page in Qwill.

-In the app, mark that you have printed and executed your will so there won’t be any confusion in the future.
+On the Estate Page, mark that you have printed and executed your will so there won’t be any confusion in the future.